aminbiography/The-Bits-and-Bytes-of-Computer-Networking/Projects/All-the-Layers-Working-in-Unison-README.md

 ## Professional Troubleshooting Insight

 This scenario highlights why pinging is so useful.
-If user ping Computer 2 from Computer 1, you know that Layers 1-3 (Physical, Data Link, and Network) and all the routing hops in between are functional.
+If user ping Computer 2 from Computer 1, user know that Layers 1-3 (Physical, Data Link, and Network) and all the routing hops in between are functional.

 If the web page still will not load, user can focus specifically to Layer 4 (Port 80 blocked by a firewall) or Layer 7 (The Apache service is crashed).